systemd/mkosi/mkosi/resources/mkosi.md

   `systemd-networkd` is running on the host which will automatically configure the host interface of the link.

+`RuntimeBuildSources=`, `--runtime-build-sources=`

+: Mount the build sources configured with `BuildSources=` and the build directory (if one is configured) to the same locations in `/work` that they were mounted to when running the build script when using `mkosi boot` or `mkosi qemu`.

 `SshKey=`, `--ssh-key=`

 : Path to the X509 private key in PEM format to use to connect to a